Networking for Big Data and Laboratory

 Office Hours

-Prof. Antonio Cianfrani - Office hours will be provided online on Wednesday morning (from 11:00 to 12:00).
-It is possible to fix dedicated calls (using Skype or Webex) sending an email to antonio.cianfrani@uniroma1.it
+Prof. Antonio Cianfrani - Office hours will take place on Thursday from 3 pm to 4 pm.
+It is possible to fix videocalls in different days sending an email to antonio.cianfrani@uniroma1.it

-Prof. Andrea Baiocchi - Office hours will be provided online on Monday morning (from 11:00 to 12:00).
+Prof. Andrea Baiocchi - Office hours will take place on Monday morning (from 11:00 to 12:00).
 It is possible to arrange dedicated Skype calls sending an email to andrea.baiocchi@uniroma1.it

 Prerequisite